GDC website screenshot

 Challenge

-Revamp and consolidate the Department’s sprawling intranet—migrating dozens of disconnected training modules, policy documents, and incident-reporting tools into a single, fully Section 508-compliant SharePoint portal—so that 5,000+ staff can find critical procedures in under two clicks and file reports in under one minute during high-pressure situations.
+Revamped and consolidated the Department’s fragmented intranet by migrating dozens of disconnected training modules, policy documents, and incident-reporting tools into a unified, fully Section 508–compliant SharePoint portal.
+The solution improved information architecture and usability, enabling more than 5,000 staff members to locate critical procedures in under two clicks and submit incident reports in under one minute, even in high-pressure operational environments.

 Key Metrics